• Skip to primary navigation

 • Warm the pork in the oven, a saucepan or the microwave.

-• Lay half the chips in a single layer on a cookie sheet or a cast iron pan.
+• Lay half the chips in a single layer on a baking sheet or a cast iron pan.
 Only put enough chips on for a single layer.
 Throw them in the oven for about three minutes.
 Pull from the oven and spoon half the cheese sauce onto the chips.
 Layer the rest of the chips on top and put back in the oven for three more minutes.
 Pull out again and spoon the remaining cheese sauce on top.
 Put the pork on top and pop back in the oven just for like two more minutes and get the rest of the toppings ready.
 Pull out from the oven and top with everything EXCEPT the salsa, sour cream and guacamole.

 Notes

-Serve and enjoy immediately serving salsa, sour cream and guac on the side.
+Serve and enjoy immediately, serving salsa, sour cream and guac on the side.

 Tried this recipe?Let us know how it was!